01. What is a Chatbot?

 If you are still having doubts about whether or not to make bots part of your workflow, hear about their journey from those who made the leap!

-Thanks to the Landbot Podcast initiative, you can listen to the stories of clients who embraced chatbots as a way of customer support or marketing lead generation activities and succeeded.
+Thanks to our customers, you can read more about the stories of clients who embraced chatbots as a way of customer support or marketing lead generation activities and succeeded.

 Need a little inspiration?